PrakharSAINI/CUSIP_to_ISIN/README.md

 The script is in Python, and uses mainly Selenium for the web-scraping and pandas to turn the ISIN list into an excel file.

 Enjoy using this if you need to convert a long list of CUSIPs into ISINs!!
-I had to do this for an assignment and thaught it might save somebody the trouble of creating a similar script.
+I had to do this for an assignment and thought it might save somebody the trouble of creating a similar script.

 Let me know if you find ways to make it faster.